 And then there’s the biggie.
 What happens if Qaddafi hangs on to power?
 The red faces of diplomats will be nothing compared to the fate of any rebels captured by Qaddafi loyalists.
 How will governments deal with Qaddafi in the future?
 Putting him back on the despot list, or adding him to the ridiculous axis of evil won’t do anything … and he’ll never agree to face the charges being laid against him at the International Criminal Court.

 There’s talk of arming the rebels, but that sets an extremely dangerous precedent.
 Does the democratic free world then start arming any body of civilians who wish to oust their oppressive regimes … Chinese dissidents perhaps?
 What about Palestinians who have been occupied and oppressed for the same length of time that Qaddafi has been making life in Libya hell for so many.
-Can’t really imagine the US playing consistent on that one.
+Can’t really imagine the

 That said, the world does have a duty to protect Libyans from the fighter jets, snipers, tanks, automatic weapons, and helicopters of their own ‘leader’.
 Whatever that something, or mix of somethings, it needs to be done quickly as the rebels who are operating on enthusiasm and the hope of divine intervention will likely soon run out of earthly firepower.
 For them there is no going back…they either win or die and with Qaddafi’s reputation that dying will not be peaceful.